 Hee-Hee-Tel-Kin – is named after Indigenous World Winery’s owners Robert and Bernice Louie’s youngest son Trenton who has been toiling in the vineyards and production facilities since the winery’s inception in 2013.
 Hee-Hee-Tel-Kin is the Okanagan Syilx name bestowed on Trenton, and the word describes a majestic, high-country stag with large antlers.
 The Stag on the label with a wine press in hand represents Trenton on his journey learning to make wine.
 The signature wine from Indigenous World Winery is a blend of Cabernet Franc and Merlot aged for 18 months in French and American Oak.
 The wine displays warm fruit characteristics of cherry and blackberry with notes of clove, vanilla, and toasty oak.

-Our 2016 Single Vineyard Gewürztraminer is off-dry and is the family favorite.
-It is perfect paired with mild or spicy Asian cuisine, and for our household, that means East Indian curry.
+Our 2016 Single Vineyard Gewürztraminer is off-dry and is the family favourite.
+It is perfectly paired with mild or spicy Asian cuisine, and for our household, that means East Indian curry.
 It has a fresh nose of gala apple, peach and citrus.
 This Gewurztraminer also has a round palate with notes of apple, peach, lychee with a touch of spice to finish.

 The grapes used to make our 2016 Single Vineyard Gewürztraminer are self-rooted and came from our Orchard Block vineyards at Elliott Road which was originally planted in 1999.
 This special clone produces small clusters and low yield, adding to its unique creamy texture.
-The juice was cold fermented in 100% stainless steel tanks to preserve the acidity and aromatics of the wine.
-We currently have a total of 65 acres of vineyards in West Kelowna, all within 10 kilometers of our winery, along with 7 acres planted onsite.
+This wine was then cold fermented in 100% stainless steel tanks to preserve the acidity and aromatics of the wine.
+We currently have a total of 65 acres of vineyards in West Kelowna, all within kilometreters of our winery, along with 7 acres planted onsite.

 Of course, you would like to read more about some of the benefits of buying a new home in West Harbour, where all these West Kelowna wineries are nearby, please have a look at this list of “9 Reasons To Buy Your Home On Leased Land”!